Santiago-Duque/cse15l-lab-reports/LabReport1.md

 Description: Connecting to the server will allow you to run commands to play with the files within the server, as seen in further steps.

-3. **Run some commands!** There are various commands that you can run in the terminal to see information about your files, such as:
+3. **Run some commands!**: There are various commands that you can run in the terminal to see information about your files, such as:
 -cd ~
 -cd
 -ls -lat